-Regional external HTTP(S) load balancers aren't supported in the Google Cloud console.
+Regional external Application Load Balancers aren't supported in the Google Cloud console.

 ConsoleStart the configuration

-- Under Internet facing or internal only, select From Internet to my VMs.
+- For Internet facing or internal only, select From Internet to my VMs.

-- Under Global or regional, select Global HTTP(S) Load Balancer.
+- For Global or regional, select Global external Application Load Balancer.

 - For the Name of the load balancer, enter something like

 - In the left column of the page, click Host and path rules.